sperreault/idm-server/README.md

 ## Requirements
 When running the adds_only play, ensure that the user set for ansible_user has HBAC and sudo access to the IdM server.
 Currently, the ansible_user set in adds_only is admin@REALM.COM.
 This allows several configuration tasks to run on the idm server with the proper permissions after installation.
 If you are running the adds_only playbook, edit the vars section to reflect your login, domain and REALM.
 Also, idm_admin_password and default_password are expected on the command-line as environment variables.

+## Assumptions
+1. Your system is properly registered or configured for updates and installation
+2. You have access to rhel-7-server-rpms (otherwise please edit for non RHEL platforms)
+3. You have access to rhel-7-server-extras-rpms (otherwise please edit for non RHEL platforms)

 ## Suggested use

 1. Build an @base Red Hat Enterprise Linux 7 system.